jwmarb/mangascraper/README.md

 ## Sources

-Currently, mangascraper **supports 5 sources** as of right now, but will support more in the future.
+Currently, mangascraper **supports 5 sources**, but will support more in the future.

 | Source                                    | Supported? | Uses **puppeteer**? | Uses **axios**? |
 | ----------------------------------------- | ---------- | ------------------- | --------------- |